sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 --- | ---
---toolbar-background | The background-color of a toolbar --toolbar-border-color | The border color of a toolbar
+--toolbar-background | The background-color of a toolbar --toolbar-border-color | The border color of a toolbar --toolbar-separator-color | The color of the separator between toolbars

 ## Table Variables
 Variable | Description